-The term 'Gross Margin' is included in the Accounting edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Gross Margin' is included in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Gross Margin is also known as gross profit margin.
 This concept represents a business formula that companies compute.
 It is best expressed as the firm’s total revenue less its cots of goods sold which is then divided by the total revenue.
 This provides the answer as a percentage.
 In other words, Gross Margins are the percentage of revenues the corporations keep after paying their direct expenses of creating both their services and goods.
 Higher percentages mean a company keeps a larger amount of every dollar worth of sales.
 This greater amount of retained income provides it with more money for servicing debt, making new investments, retained earnings, and paying out dividends to shareholders.

 Gross margin equates to the amount from every sales dollar that the firm is able to keep for their gross profits.
 Consider a concrete and tangible real world example to better understand this idea.
 If HSBC Bank has a gross margin in a quarter of 30 percent, then this means it keeps 30 cents from every dollar in revenue it creates.
 The other 70 cents would go into the Cost of Goods Sold (COGS) category.
 Since all of the bank’s COGS are already considered, the other 30 cents per dollar in revenue may be applied to general overhead, paying down any debt, expenses on interest, and shareholder dividend distributions.